 Last week, I saw a blog post that brought back memories of a conversation, actually an argument, from years ago with my sister.
 Beth, my sister, has spent basically here entire adult life in college.
 Either as a student or professor.
-She currently teaches at the University of Kentucky, covering topics like advertising, integrated marketing communications, and other related topics.
+She currently teaches at the University of Kentucky, covering topics like advertising, integrated marketing communications, etc.

 The argument arose when I was fresh out of college (or maybe still in college—the exact timing is not something I remember).
 I was brash and enjoyed harassing her about the fact that she needed to get out of college and get a real job.
 Furthermore, I told her how shocked I was that she taught marketing, since I viewed marketing to be all about common sense—which she had little of (at least in my eyes).
 She really did not appreciate my attack, but I am pretty sure I won the argument.
 What’s funny about it now is that I’ve been a marketing professional for the last 25 years or so.
 And I still believe common sense plays a huge role in marketing.

 But my earlier perceptions play out the challenge that marketers face–everyone thinks they can market.
 As a result, we are constantly on the defensive, trying to convince people of the value we provide.
 Sometimes, this goes too far—where we define marketing as being the hub of the business, trying to get over our own inferiority complex by making everything else inferior to us.
 As I hear more and more talk of marketing having “revenue responsibility,” I worry that this is going to far.
 Sales has revenue responsibility.
 Marketing’s job is to make it easier for sales to sell and customers to buy.
 But if we broaden the scope of marketing too far, we are doing what was done to us—devaluing key roles and functions in the business.